 “I had always wanted to be a teacher,” said Wilson, now a special education teacher at Chicago Heights Middle School.
-She had earned undergraduate and advanced engineering degrees and worked as a telecommunications expert for more than 20 years before being displaced in 2004.
+She previously earned engineering degrees and worked as a telecommunications expert for more than 20 years, before being displaced in 2004.

-Though she worked for giants like Illinois Bell, Chicago’s Fairmont Hotel and State Farm in Bloomington, Illinois, Wilson never lost sight of her goal and made time to tutor children.
-In 2000, she joined Sprint PCS and managed a team of customer service representatives until she became one of 750 employees laid off.
+Though she worked for giants like Illinois Bell, Chicago’s Fairmont Hotel. and State Farm in Bloomington, Illinois, Wilson never lost sight of her goal and made time to tutor children.
+In 2000, she joined Sprint PCS and managed a team of customer service representatives until she was one of 750 employees laid off.

-Unaccustomed to being idle, Wilson took a yearlong assignment as a substitute teacher for Chicago Public Schools before deciding to return to the classroom as a student.
+Unaccustomed to being idle, Wilson took a year-long assignment as a substitute teacher for Chicago Public Schools before deciding to return to the classroom as a student.
 Her daily interactions as a substitute woke up latent dreams of teaching.

-She’d heard about the grant-funded Alternative Certification program in the College of Education, and three years after earning her K-9 teacher certificate at Governors State, she joined Washington-McKinley School in Chicago Heights.
+Wilson heard about the grant-funded Alternative Certification program in the College of Education.
+Three years after earning her K-9 teacher’s certificate at Governors State, she joined Washington-McKinley School in Chicago Heights.
 She later moved to the brand-new Chicago Heights Middle School.